jwdavis0200/wtv_to_mp3/README.md

 _Ad-free_ and **Fuss-free**.
 Even a 6 year old can use the app.
 Guaranteed.

+## How to run?

+In the project folder (whatever_to_mp3), run the following:

+1. python install -r requirements.txt
+2. python main.py

+    - follow the instructions presented by the CLI Program.

 ### Where are the files saved?

 It will be saved in your user folder in a newly created folder called wtv_mp3